sensor-dream/APIVOF/guidelines/list-info/n-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Node.js API documentation
+Short desc    : Node.js API documentation
 URL          : http://nodejs.org/
-Лицензия     : MIT and ASL 2.0 and ISC and BSD
+License      : MIT and ASL 2.0 and ISC and BSD
-Описание     : The API documentation for the Node.js JavaScript runtime.
+Descript     : The API documentation for the Node.js JavaScript runtime.
 ```

 </details>